 NOTE: For competition in the Intel ISEF, documentation must include the Continuation Project Form (7), the previous year's abstract and research plan and the abstract for all other prior years.
-The documentation should be clearly labeled in the upper right hand corner with the year (ex: 2008-2009).
-Please retain all prior years' paperwork in case an SRC requests additional documentation.
+The documentation should be clearly labeled with the year (ex: 2009-2010).
+Please retain all prior years' paperwork in case a SRC requests additional documentation.